I Sat Next to a Stranger on a Flight. Now I Might Move to Paris.

 Final Thoughts

-Miranda's company is Paris Property Group.
-I'll have the contact information and more details linked below.
-I also have a YouTube video coming that includes actual footage from the tour before the renovation, plus Miranda explaining the whole thing herself, in her own words, in the actual apartment.
+Miranda's company is Paris Property Group, and I've put her contact information below.
+Be sure to check out my YouTube video which includes actual footage from my tour before the renovation, plus Miranda explaining the whole thing herself, in her own words, in the actual apartment.
 If you want to see the before before the after, that's where to look.

 And if you have been thinking about Paris as more than a trip, as somewhere you actually return to, year after year, as a place that is in some small and very real sense yours, this is at minimum worth checking out.